 SpongeBob: I guess you're right, Plankton.
 I am just a kid.
 And you know, I've been through a lot in the last six days, five minutes, twenty-seven-and-a-half seconds, and if I've learned anything during that time, it's that you are who you are.
 And no amount of mermaid magic, or managerial promotion, or some other third thing can make me any more than what I really am inside: a kid.

 - Lampshaded in the following dialog:

 Plankton: Very impressive.
 Now, back against the wall...

 SpongeBob: [on microphone] But that's okay!
-Because I did all the things they said a kid couldn't do!
-I made it to Shell City, and I beat the cyclops, and I rode the Hasselhoff, and I brought the crown BACK!
+Because I did what everybody said a kid couldn't do!
+I made it to Shell City, and I beat the Cyclops, and I rode the Hasselhoff, and I brought the crown BACK!
 So, yeah, I'm a kid!
 And I'm also a goofball, and a wingnut, and a Knucklehead McSpazatron!
 But most of all, I'm...
 I'm...
 I'm...
 I'm a Goofy Goober! [rock music starts]